 Type A (UVA) radiation can cause indirect damage (cellular stress and changes that do not happen immediately and do not result in sunburn or other warning signals of pain) to the cells of our skin.
 Studies have found that 92% of all melanoma (cancers) are caused by indirect damage and only 8% of the melanoma are caused by direct damage.

-It was once thought that only UVB rays were harmful, but as you can see above, all types of the suns rays can become harmful with excess exposure.
+It was once thought that only UVB rays were harmful, but as you can see above, all types of sun rays can become harmful with excess exposure.
 So the question we need to cover in Part 2 is how much exposure leads to damage and what can we do to protect ourselves further.